KevinWorkman/HappyCoding/tutorials/how-to/_posts/2019-08-10-interview.md

 If there's a clock in the room, pay attention to it.
 Consider setting a "start coding" alarm and a "wrap it up" alarm on your phone.
 You could ask your interviewer to stop you at certain times.

 Another thing to keep in mind is that many interviewers will ask a "warm up" question before they get to their "real" question.
-This is usually something relatively small, like *"Can you find the maximum of an array?"* or *"What's the difference between var and let?"* You should **not** go through all of the rigmarole for this type of question.
+This is usually something relatively small, like *"Can you find the maximum of an array?"* or *"What's the difference between var and let?"* &nbsp; You should **not** go through all of the rigmarole for this type of question.
 Answer it quickly and move on to the real question.

 If you aren't sure, you can ask. *"Is this the question I should spend most of my time on, or do you want a quick answer for this one?"*

 On the other hand, most interview questions have many levels.
 Think about it this way: as an interviewer, my worst nightmare is that I run out of questions to ask.
-(Actually my worst nightmare is that I have to go be in your shoes and be interviewed again.
+(Actually my worst nightmare is that we switch places and I'm the one being interviewed.
 Sorry.)
 I do **not** want to have to fill a half hour of awkward silence, so I have **many** ways to build on my original question.

 My point is, you're almost definitely going to run out of time while you're answering a question.
 Don't let that freak you out too much- the question you didn't finish could be the 3rd or 4th "level" of the question.